Heterogeneous Acceleration Pipeline for Recommendation System Training: Results and Analysis

 \subsection{Training Accuracy}

-\hotline segregates the mini-batches into popular and non-popular ones within the working set.
-Hence, we evaluate the accuracy implications of \hotline.
-Figure~\ref{fig:accuracy} illustrates the Area Under Curve (AUC) accuracy metric for Criteo Kaggle, Criteo Terabyte, and Avazu datasets as established by MLPerf~\cite{mlperf, mlperf_rec}.
-For the Taobao dataset, we use the test accuracy -- as AUC metric is not offered for the TBSM model.
-We use full-precision DLRM and TBSM model implementations using Intel's optimized DLRM~\cite{dlrm-intel} for accuracy comparisons.
-We observe that \hotline completely follows the baseline test and train accuracy.
-Table~\ref{table:accuracy} compares the testing accuracy, AUC, and cross-entropy loss for all workloads.
+We evaluated the accuracy of \hotline using full-precision DLRM and TBSM model implementations.
+Figure~\ref{fig:accuracy} illustrates the Area Under Curve (AUC) accuracy metric for Kaggle, Terabyte, and Avazu established by MLPerf~\cite{mlperf, mlperf_rec}.
+We observed that \hotline followed the baseline test and train accuracy and had \emph{no accuracy implications}.
+This is because \hotline fragments a mini-batch into two $\mu$-batches that continue to update the same embeddings.
+The baseline implementation and \hotline update these embeddings with identical gradients in each mini-batch.
+Table~\ref{table:accuracy} also compares the testing accuracy, AUC, and cross-entropy loss across datasets for DLRM (baseline) and \hotline.